How to Hide Google Search History and Stop It From Tracking?

 Use a VPN

-A VPN offers you the same level of protection as the TOR network, but without the bandwidth limitations.
-Depending on your VPN provider, your connection speed may only be limited by your own local ISP.
-Indeed, some of the biggest VPN service providers claim to offer unlimited speed.
+A VPN gives you the same protection as the TOR network but without speed limits.
+Your connection speed depends on your local ISP.
+Some big VPN providers say they offer unlimited speed.

-When you are using a VPN, make sure that it does not keep logs of your internet usage.
-NordVPN has an excellent reputation when it comes to powerful privacy features among the VPN services.
+Make sure your VPN doesn’t log your internet use.
+NordVPN is known for strong privacy features.
 A VPN service anonymizes your Google searches by changing your IP address.
 It works best with Browser Incognito Mode.

 Use Private Mode on Browsers

-When you absolutely cannot avoid using an intrusive browser like Chrome browser, or when you must use Google Search, you can switch to privacy mode.
+If you must use an intrusive browser like Chrome browser, use privacy mode.
 Chrome calls it Incognito Mode.
-So, once you end your session, all the search history and cookies are deleted from your browser.
+All search history and cookies are deleted when you end your session.

 Log Out From Your Google Accounts

 Also, avoid Chrome sign-ins.
-Chrome prompts you to sign in to the browser using your Google account credentials.
-If you do that, it can pair all your browser activities to your Google account.
-Even with web activity tracking disabled, this is a huge risk.
+Chrome asks you to sign in with your Google account.
+This links all your browser activities to your Google account.
+Even with tracking disabled, this is risky.

 Avoid Google Apps

-Google collects vast amounts of data from its ecosystem of apps.
-These include Maps, Calendar, Duo, Google Photos, Google Play Store, Google Chrome, Google Keep, and many more.
-It may not entirely be possible to stop using Google apps altogether.
-For instance, the alternatives to Google Maps are not as comprehensive as you’d like them to be.
+Google collects a lot of data from its apps.
+These include Maps, Calendar, Duo, Google Photos, Google Play Store, Google Chrome, Google Keep, and more.
+It’s hard to stop using Google apps completely.
+For example, Google Maps alternatives are not as good.

-Yet, it is possible to avoid most of its apps.
-For instance, mobile users can replace Google Chrome with the DuckDuckGo browser.
-There are also several open-source alternatives to Calendar, Keep, Photos, and other Google apps.
+But, you can avoid most Google apps.
+Mobile users can use DuckDuckGo instead of Google Chrome.
+There are also open-source alternatives to Calendar, Keep, Photos, and other Google apps.

 Disable Google Ad Tracking on Mobile

-Android users can follow these steps: Settings > Accounts & Sync > Google > Ads.
-Here, you can opt-out of personalized ads.
-However, on some phones, the Google section may appear directly in the Settings window.
+Android users can disable personalized ads by going to Settings > Accounts & Sync > Google > Ads.
+On some phones, the Google section is in the Settings window.

-On iOS devices, you can follow these steps: Settings > Privacy > Advertising.
-Here you can limit ad tracking.
+On iOS devices, go to Settings > Privacy > Advertising to limit ad tracking.

 Use AdBlocker for Browsers

-Even a better option is to use a VPN that has an ad-blocker feature.
-They can block ads, malicious websites, and trackers.
+Even better, use a VPN with an ad-blocker feature.
+They block ads, malicious websites, and trackers.

 Don’t Use Google Devices

-That said, most of us can stay away from devices like Google Home Mini, Google Nest Hub, Chromecast, and others.
+So, we can avoid devices like Google Home Mini, Google Nest Hub, Chromecast, and others.

 Use Third-party Password Managers